 My usual process for picking stuff to watch typically involves the following, not in any particular order.

-- Browse manga section of local bookstore and pick up anything new or interesting.
+- Browse the manga section of the local bookstore and pick up anything new or interesting.

-- Check Netflix for any new or good-looking anime (they base recommendations off what you've been watching, so it's a good way to find new anime related to your existing favorites).
+- Check Netflix for any new or good-looking anime (they base recommendations on what you've been watching, so it's a good way to find new anime related to your existing favorites).